Do you have the leadership presentation skills your team need from you?

-Maslow calls it belonging/love whilst Tony Robbins refers to it as connection/love.
-At Mindful Presenter we believe that ‘connecting is everything’.
+Abraham Maslow calls it belonging/love, whilst Tony Robbins refers to it as connection/love.
+At Mindful Presenter we believe that, ‘connecting is everything’.

 Whether you are an engineer, lawyer, teacher or tailor, the way we communicate with each other is extremely important.

-Just because we can speak doesn’t necessarily make us good or effective at it.
-Anyone can share information but whether that content is clearly understood, felt and acted upon is an entirely different matter.
-A number of leaders operate in the belief that as there are no technical competencies attached to communication, it doesn’t affect the financial success of their business.
-To make matters worse there is a ubiquitous assumption that just because we can speak and got through the interview that we can all communicate effectively.
+Having the ability to speak doesn’t necessarily make us good at it.
+Anyone can share information.
+Whether our content is clearly understood is an entirely different matter.
+Some leaders think that there are no technical competencies attached to communication.
+That belief fuels the myth that communication doesn’t affect the financial success of their business.
+There is often an assumption that just because we can speak well during an interview, we can all communicate effectively.

 What’s the problem?